edamametechnologies/flodbadd/PROFILES.md

 ### Authoring Guidelines

 - Keep one `DeviceTypeRule` per `device_type`.
 Use nested `Node` constructs to express complex logic.
+- Order matters: the engine is first‑match‑wins in JSON order.
+Put the most specific rules earlier, and avoid overlaps between different `device_type`s.
+- Validate with the test set; overlaps will be reported by the validator and should be resolved before publishing.
 - Prefer lower‑case strings; matching is case‑insensitive, but lower‑case improves readability.
 - Use `mdns_services` with substrings that appear in typical service names (e.g., `"ipp"` matches `_ipp._tcp.local.`).
 - Be conservative with `banners` as they vary across services and firmware.